jap546/eo-basic-example/README.md

 download
 ```

-This will download all data within `download_config.json` to local disk.
+This will download all data within `download_config.json` to local disk which may take awhile.

 We download the [Combined Authorities (Generalised) boundaries](https://geoportal.statistics.gov.uk/datasets/ons::combined-authorities-may-2025-boundaries-en-bgc/about) from Office for National Statistics.
 We filter for Greater Manchester and use this data to create a mask for our Sentinel-2 data.